 Active children are better learners.
-Here’s why: brain health and basic cognitive functions that underpin learning, such as attention and memory, are enhanced by physical activity.
+This is because brain health and the basic cognitive functions that underpin learning, such as memory and attention, are enhanced by physical activity.

-Clinical studies have shown that exercise increases the number of brain neurotransmitters (which play an important role in attention and focus), as well as brain-derived neurotrophins that support neuroplasticity (the brain’s ability to adapt and rewire itself).
+Clinical studies have found that exercise increases the number of brain neurotransmitters (which play an important role in focus and attention) and brain-derived neurotrophies (that support neuroplasticity, the brain’s ability to adapt and rewire itself).

-Just one session of moderate-intensity physical activity can positively impact your child’s learning.
-One study found that after walking on a treadmill for 20 minutes, children exhibited greater neural activity and increased attention, memory and reading comprehension, compared to sitting for a similar length of time.
+As little as one session of moderate-intensity physical activity has been shown to impact your child’s learning positively.
+A study found that after 20 minutes of walking on a treadmill, children showed increased neural activity and attention, memory and reading comprehension compared to sitting for a similar period.

-Similarly, a meta-analysis of school-age children revealed participation in physical activity resulted in beneficial cognitive outcomes across several measurement categories, including perceptual skills, IQ, achievement and verbal and mathematics tests.
+Similarly, a meta-analysis of school-age children identified participation in physical activity resulted in beneficial cognitive outcomes across various measurement categories, including perceptual skills, IQ, achievement and verbal and mathematics tests.

-And, when physical activity is used as a break from academic learning, research shows the effects include better attention, increased on-task behaviours and improved overall academic performance.
+Research also shows that when physical activity is used as a break from academic learning, children have better attention, increased on-task behaviours and improved overall academic performance.

-Another source of joyful movement for this age group: balloon play!
-Because they’re light and buoyant, unlike a regular ball, balloons are great for young ones to chase after and practice playing catch — which aids the development of gross motor skills.
+Children around this age also enjoy balloon play!
+As they are light and buoyant, unlike a regular ball, balloons are wonderful for young ones to chase after and practise playing catch (which helps the development of gross motor skills).